axieum/django-user-trace/CONTRIBUTING.md

 ## Pull Requests

-Pull requests are the best way to get your ideas into this repository's codebase.
+[Pull requests][github:prs] are the best way to get your ideas into this repository's codebase.

 When deciding to merge a pull request, the following things are taken into
 account: